Silas-Nwuba/Foodies/README.md

 # Foodies App

-This Application was built using React, it a web application which is used to order and purchase food like pizza, noodles and salad.
+Foodies Recipe Application was built using React, it a web application which is used to order and purchase food like pizza, noodles and salad etcs.

 ## Features